mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-However, you might have noticed that we subtly introduced a new flow function, the `onEach` function.
-We'll delve into functions controlling the lifecycle of flows in a minute.
-Still, we can say that the `onEach` function applies a lambda to each value emitted by the flow, and it's used in combination with the call of the `collect` function without parameters.

-Every suspending function must have a coroutine context, and suspending lambdas used as input to the flows function is no exception.
-A flow uses internally the context of the coroutine that calls the `collect` function.
+Every suspending function must have a coroutine context, and suspending lambdas used as input to the flows function is no exception. **A flow uses internally the context of the coroutine that calls the `collect` function**.
 Let's make an example and rewrite the previous code using the `withContext` function to change the context:

 ```kotlin
 withContext(CoroutineName("Main")) {